startable/startable-standard/StarTable format specification.md

 archive of multiple CSV files.

-In file formats where files can contain multiple sheets, each sheet must be named such as to be uniquely identifiable.

-For details related to specific file formats, see Appendix A.

-The StarTable format is file-format agnostic, in the sense that it can incorporate any file format that allows a representation as a one or more sheets each holding an array of cells, where each cell contains an object of one of the atomic input types.

-If a format supports multiple sheets, these must be named and the level 0 processing should only include sheets with names matching the ''INPUT_SHEET_NAME_RE'' regexp.
+In file formats where files can contain multiple sheets, each sheet must be named such as to be uniquely identifiable, and the level 0 processing should only include sheets with names matching the ''INPUT_SHEET_NAME_RE'' regexp.

-Atomic input types:

-- String
-- Double
-- Int
-- DateTime

-An empty cell should be treated as an empty string

-For details related to specific file formats, see Appendix A.

-## Atomic types and values
+### Atomic types and values

 Cells each contain a value of one of the following atomic types: